microchad/bw/src/routes/docs/the-solution.md

 Whilst the EGG is browser-based, it is designed to work offline on an air-gapped PC, Mac or Linux machine - or even using Tails - and runs locally in the browser.
 To use it, simply download it, transfer it to the machine of your choice and start generating Entropy Grids.

 ![A grid of words with a pattern on it](/bw_docs_entropy_grid_top_half_patterned.png)
 <caption>An example of a memorable, 23-cell pattern applied to an Entropy Grid to create a Border Wallet.
-The 24th/final word (the 'checksum') can also be calculated natively within the EGG.</caption>
+The 24th / final word (the 'checksum') - which the user will memorise - can be calculated natively within the EGG.</caption>

 ### Evil maid attack difficulty adjustment = UP.
 Memorisation difficulty adjustment = DOWN.